shailja-thakur/VGen/README.md

 This is our work on benchmarking Large Language Models (LLM) for automatically generating Verilog.
 The repository comprises of the following:
+1. Scripts for Verilog pre-processing from GitHub
+2. Script for fine-tuning and evaluation of LLMs
-1. Scripts for filtering the code and preparing the dataset for fine-tuning purpose
+3. Preparing the code corpus for fine-tuning purpose
-2. Sctipts used in the evaluation pipeline (Preparing hardware design tasks, Program synthesis, create test-benches, compile, generate results)
+4. Sctipts used in the evaluation pipeline (preparing hardware design tasks, create test-benches, compile, test on test-benches, gather results, generate a comprehensive report)
-4. Set of hardware design problems for evaluation
-5. Script for fine-tuning and evaluation of LLMs
+5. Scripts for result visualization

 The checkpoints of the fine-tuned versions of LLMs for Verilog are available on [ Huggingface ](https://huggingface.co/shailja)